Type class: Type classes and implicit parameters

 The instance Num_ a is essentially a record that contains the instance definition of Num a.
 (This is in fact how type classes are implemented under the hood by the Glasgow Haskell Compiler.)

-However, there is a crucial difference: implicit parameters are more flexible – you can pass different instances of Num Int.
+However, there is a crucial difference: implicit parameters are more flexible; different instances of Num Int can be passed.
 In contrast, type classes enforce the so-called coherence property, which requires that there should only be one unique choice of instance for any given type.
 The coherence property makes type classes somewhat antimodular, which is why orphan instances (instances that are defined in a module that neither contains the class nor the type of interest) are strongly discouraged.
-On the other hand, coherence adds an additional level of safety to the language, providing the programmer a guarantee that two disjoint parts of the same code will share the same instance.
+However, coherence adds another level of safety to a language, providing a guarantee that two disjoint parts of the same code will share the same instance.

-As an example, an ordered set (of type Set a) requires a total ordering on the elements (of type a) in order to function.
+As an example, an ordered set (of type Set a) requires a total ordering on the elements (of type a) to function.
 This can be evidenced by a constraint Ord a, which defines a comparison operator on the elements.
 However, there can be numerous ways to impose a total order.
 Since set algorithms are generally intolerant of changes in the ordering once a set has been constructed, passing an incompatible instance of Ord a to functions that operate on the set may lead to incorrect results (or crashes).
 Thus, enforcing coherence of Ord a in this particular scenario is crucial.

 Instances (or "dictionaries") in Scala type classes are just ordinary values in the language, rather than a completely separate kind of entity.
-While these instances are by default supplied by finding appropriate instances in scope to be used as the implicit actual parameters for explicitly-declared implicit formal parameters, the fact that they are ordinary values means that they can be supplied explicitly, to resolve ambiguity.
+While these instances are by default supplied by finding appropriate instances in scope to be used as the implicit parameters for explicitly-declared implicit formal parameters, that they are ordinary values means that they can be supplied explicitly, to resolve ambiguity.
 As a result, Scala type classes do not satisfy the coherence property and are effectively a syntactic sugar for implicit parameters.

 This is an example taken from the Cats documentation: